 IPAF stands for The International Powered Access Federation.
-They are an organisation that promotes the safe and effective use of powered access equipment or MEWP’s as they are sometimes called, MEWP standing for Mobile Elevating Working Platform.
+They are an organisation that promotes the safe and effective use of powered access equipment or MEWP’s as they are sometimes called, MEWP which stands for Mobile Elevating Working Platform.
 2 Start Training provide relevant courses that have been accredited by IPAF.
 On completion of an IPAF training course, you will become IPAF certified.

 What is the difference between PASMA and IPAF?

 Quite simply the equipment is different.
 PASMA is the accrediting body for mobile access towers which are more commonly known as mobile scaffold towers.
 IPAF is the accrediting body for powered access equipment such as cherry pickers or scissor lifts.
-Both accredit training courses that meet the Working at Height regulations which protect you when working at height.
+Both accredited training courses that meet the Working at Height regulations which protect you when working at height.
 IPAF accredited training is delivered to conform with ISO 18878, which is the internationally recognised training standard for MEWP’s.
 Click here if you are interested in PASMA training courses.

 What is involved in IPAF Training?

 2 Start Training offers IPAF courses that combine a mixture of classroom and practical based learning.
 During the course, you will learn about the theory of working at height, such as the Working at Height Regulations.
 You will also be given practical training on the safe use of the relevant equipment.
-There will be an assessment at the end of the course which you will need to pass to be certified.
+There will be a test at the end of the course which you will need to pass to be certified.